Gonzalez-J/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Step 1 Create a Resource Group
+- Step 1 Create a Resource Group named
 - Step 2 Create a Windows 10 Virtual Machine (VM) While creating the VM, select the previously created Resource Group While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet